How Far Should Chairs Be From a Fire Pit? Seating Guide + Safety Tips | Unilock

 10. Avoid accelerants or burning liquid fuels: Never use accelerants or burning liquid fuels such as gasoline, alcohol, lighter fluid, or other volatile liquids to start a fire.
 Accelerants burn at a high temperature above 1500° E (945° C) which can damage your fire pit and pose health risks for your lungs and nervous system.

-12. Cover your fire pit when it’s not in use: Freeze-thaw cycles or extreme heat from the sun can take a toll on your fire pit over time.
-Protect your fire pit by placing a cover over it when not in use.
-Covering your fire pit can help prevent water, dirt and debris from getting stuck inside the burning area.
+12. Cover your fire pit when it’s not in use: Whether it’s freezing cycles or extreme heat from the sun, the weather can take its toll on your fire pit.
+Covering your fire pit helps shield it from water, dirt, debris, snow, or ice, preserving the structural integrity of your fire feature.
 After use, allow your fire pit to cool for two hours before covering it.

 Explore Fire Pits & Outdoor Fireplaces at Unilock